Saquial-g/GPT_API_Endpoint/README.md

 	npm install

-3. Set up environment variables: Create a `.env` file in the root directory of your project and add the necessary environment variables.
-You can use the `.env.example` file as a template.

-    	PORT= port
-    	OPENAI_API_KEY= OpenAIChatCompletionAPIkey
-	OPENAI_MODEL= ModelToUse
-	OER_API_KEY= OpenExchangeRatesAPIkey
+3. Set up environment variables: Modify the .env file according to your local project requirements.
+See subsection [Environment Variables](### Environment Variables) for more details

 ## Usage